-Fellowship applicants will be selected for the March 1, 2018 cohort based on information provided to AAMT via the AAMT Fellowship Application Form and the RF-PTCAS application.
+Fellowship applicants will be selected for the March 1, 2023 cohort based on information provided to AAMT via the AAMT Fellowship Application Form.
 Admission will be primarily based on relevant clinical experience and the completion of specialty training or certifications in the areas of orthopaedic physical therapy and/or manual therapy.
-The deadline for applications for the 2018 cohort is January 15, 2018.
-However, we begin awarding placements in the AAMT Fellowship after October 1, 2017, so earlier applications have a greater chance of acceptance due to “rolling” admissions.
+The deadline for applications for the 2023 AAMT Fellowship cohort is October 1, 2022.
+However, we begin awarding placements in the AAMT Fellowship after August 1st, so earlier applications have a greater chance of acceptance due to “rolling” admissions.

 AAMT may decide to contact you via email or phone during the application process on a case-by-case basis.
-If selected for the AAMT Fellowship program, you will receive an acceptance letter via email within 10 days of submitting your AAMT Fellowship Application Form and RF-PTCAS application.
-In addition, the final status of your application will be posted to RF-PTCAS.
+If selected for the AAMT Fellowship program, you will receive an acceptance letter via email within 7 days of submitting your AAMT Fellowship Application Form.

 1. Applicants must be a licensed physical therapist in the state that they plan to complete their clinical mentored training within.